You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Entrance Fees

-• Most major attractions like Tashichho Dzong, Memorial Chorten, and Punakha Dzong have an entrance fee of around 500 BTN per person.
+• Most major attractions, such as Tashichho Dzong, Memorial Chorten, and Punakha Dzong, charge an entrance fee of around 500 BTN per person.

 • The iconic Tiger’s Nest Monastery has a higher entrance fee of 1,000 BTN per person.